kubedb/docs/docs/guides/mariadb/reconfigure-tls/overview/index.md

 2. `KubeDB` Community operator watches the `MariaDB` CRO.

-3. When the operator finds a `MariaDB` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `MariaDB` CR, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

 4. Then, in order to reconfigure the TLS configuration of the `MariaDB` database the user creates a `MariaDBOpsRequest` CR with desired information.